ibericode/koko-analytics/readme.txt

 ### No pageviews are being recorded.
 This is usually a file permissions issue.
 The first thing to check is whether the `/wp-content/uploads/pageviews.php` file exists and is writable by your web server.

-### How can I only set cookies after a user has given consent?
+### How to only use cookies after consent?
-1. Configure Koko Analytics to not use any cookies by default.
+First configure Koko Analytics to not use any cookies by default.

-2. Configure your cookie consent plugin to add the following code for visitors that have given consent:
+Then configure your cookie consent plugin to add the following code for visitors that have given consent:

 `
 <script>